mpawliuk/Metric-graphs/README.md

 8.1 The choice of parameters

+Either input your own parameters, or choose an with 0 < n < 19 for pre-loaded parameters.
+(I suggest trying n = 15.)

 8.2 The choice of graph

+Either input your own graph, or choose an with 0 < m < 15 for pre-loaded parameters.
+(I suggest trying m = 1.)

 8.3 Choose whether to display all steps

+The defaults are:

+    display_all_steps = True
+    display_recursive_steps = True

+Set these to be False if you want less stuff displayed.

 8.4 The function call

+Uncomment this line (i.e. remove the \# ) and you're good to go!